albertodonato/query-exporter/README.rst

    backslash (e.g. ``SELECT '\:bar' FROM table``).
 There's no need to escape when the colon occurs inside a word (e.g. ``SELECT 'foo:bar' FROM table``).

+``timeout``:
+  a value in seconds after which the query is timed out.

+  If specified, it must be a multiple of 0.1.

 Metrics endpoint
 ----------------